st-yim/HabitTracker/README.md

 ## Getting Started

-To embark on your habit-building journey with HabitTracker Elite, follow these simple steps:
+To embark on your habit-building journey with TrackIt: Habit Tracker, follow these simple steps:

 1. **Installation:**
    - Download the app from [App Store].